leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 #### @Sebastiano
 - Developing and testing simulation and stats classes
 - Developing and testing JSON serialization/deserialization
+- Developing a part of stats in App and Controller classes
 - Communicate and collaborate was tricky but it gave me experience on how to collaborate within a team of developers
 - The most difficult problem I faced was the Jackson serialization.
 In fact, Jackson's documentation is not so well described and this makes debugging a tough duty to carry out.